wazuh/wazuh-documentation/source/ossec_elk_elasticsearch.rst

 Elasticsearch
 =============

-In this guide we will describe how to install Elasticsearch, version 1.7, as a single-node cluster (with no shard replicas).
+In this guide we will describe how to install Elasticsearch, as a single-node cluster (with no shard replicas).
 This is usally enough to process OSSEC alerts data.
 For very large deployments we recommend to actually use a multi-node cluster, which provides load balancing and data replication.

 .. topic:: Single-host vs distributed deployments